Year 6 2023 - 2024

 Games - We are practising the different skills needed to play tennis.

-Both classes have Dance in the hall on Tuesday and Outdoor games on Thursday.
+Both classes have Gymnastics in the hall on Tuesday and Outdoor games on Thursday.

 PE kits